 The Model Window consists of a toolbar, several panes and a diagram canvas for you to design your model.
 A model file can have more than one diagram.
 Each diagram is represented by a tab in the model.
 To create a new diagram, choose Diagram -> New Diagram from the menu bar.

-Toolbar
+1 Toolbar

 The Toolbar is located near the top of the Model Window.
-The buttons display in the toolbar depend on the model type (physical, logical and conceptual).
-You can use the toolbar to perform some basic tasks, such as adding tables, entities or views, applying Auto Layout feature, etc.
+You can use the toolbar to perform some basic tasks, such as adding tables or views, applying Auto Layout feature, etc.

 2 Explorer Pane